Sustainability Transitions and Innovation (MSB340)

 Learning outcome

-• You will have a profound overview of the most central theories and debates in the academic literature on sustainable development and innovation.
+• discuss and interpret the most central theories and debates in the academic literature on sustainable development and innovation.

-• You will have a comprehensive overview of the strategies and policies at different levels promoting sustainability transitions and innovation.
+• create strategies and make policy suggestions at different levels in promoting sustainability transitions and innovation

-• You will learn to discuss cases of "sustainability transitions" and provide timely suggestions for how to tackle them from a business and policy perspective.
+• discuss real-life phenomena of "sustainability transitions" and provide timely suggestions for how to tackle grand challenges from a business and policy perspective.

 Required prerequisite knowledge